What is the Kids Save Ocean project?

 What does the future hold?

 We have founded an NGO and, with the FateChanger app and platform, intend to change the way kids participate in the world so they can have to a real voice about the environment.
 There exists a Model UN program that simulates the UN General Assembly, enabling students to learn how the UN works by stepping into the shoes of a UN ambassador to debate current issues, draft resolutions, negotiate, and navigate conference rules.
 It's an extraordinary program, but I strongly feel that kids deserve more than to pretend to have a voice in the global community.
 Kids who are educated about issues are far more intelligent and insightful and forward-looking than your average voter.
-I've consulted with some leading online opinion sampling experts.
-FateChanger is designed I want to give children a regular formalized voice at the UN by not only providing vivid materials, again, no boring crap, cool materials to educate them about issues relevant to their lives, but also a mechanism to pool their opinions - one based on a sound statistical sampling regime so as to best reflect their feelings.
+I want to give children a regular formalized voice at the UN by not only providing vivid materials, again, no boring crap, cool materials to educate them about issues relevant to their lives, but also a mechanism to pool their opinions - one based on a sound statistical sampling regime so as to best reflect their feelings.
+I've consulted with some leading online opinion sampling experts; FateChanger is designed with such sampling in mind.
 In the future we'll build a program to identify, further train, and reward powerful, eloquent young speakers to represent them, perhaps by working with established debate clubs, or perhaps a talent show.
 This will create social media darlings, allowing their voices to be heard by the public and making them impossible to be ignored by politicians.
 The FateChanger platform will be scalable and easily incorporate other critical issues like child slavery, child obesity, sustainability and environmental inequity.
 I think school should get more real.
 And I hope to redefine the way kids participate in the global narrative of our world.
 They deserve to be included.
 And their inclusion would both empower them and make this planet a better place.
 Children should have their own seat at the UN table.
 A big adult-sized seat, now and forever.